A Grape Dope

-John Herndon (born April 9, 1966) is an American musician and artist.
-Based in Chicago, he was a founding member of the post-rock band Tortoise, where he plays drums and percussion.
+John Herndon (born April 8, 1966) is an American musician and artist.
+Based in Chicago, he is a founding member of the post-rock band Tortoise, where he plays drums and percussion.

 Herndon also works as a producer for instrumental hip hop under the name A Grape Dope.

 Early life

 Herndon was born in 1966 on Long Island, New York.
 He was the second child of his family, with a brother two years older than him.
 After his family moved to Boston, Herndon's father was jailed and his mother was a drug addict, so the children were put into the foster care system when Herndon was a toddler.
-He described the experience as abusive, but remained in the system until his father was released from prison in 1971.
+He described the experience as abusive.
+He remained in the system until his father was released from prison in 1971.

 In 1976, Herndon moved to the North Carolina mountains with the Grateful Union Family Trust, a commune that Herndon's father and his girlfriend were a part of.

 Career

 John Herndon is a member of the bands Tortoise and Isotope 217, playing mainly drums but some other percussion (vibraphone, etc.) and occasional keyboards.
-He produced Deep Puddle Dynamics' song entitled "More from June" in 2002.
+He produced Deep Puddle Dynamics' song "More from June" in 2002.
 He released the Missing Dragons EP under the alias A Grape Dope on Galaxia in 2003.
-It features a guest appearance from rapper Doseone.
+It features a guest appearance by rapper Doseone.

 Personal life

 Herndon resides in Los Angeles, California.
-He has two children, Hollis and Angus.
-His son Hollis, who performs under the stage name 2hollis, is a musician and producer known for blending experimental pop, electronic, and ambient influences.

-Herndon’s younger child, Angus, is active in Los Angeles’s independent hardcore and metal scene.
-According to The Guardian, Angus performs in the hardcore band Start Today.
-Angus has also been linked to the Los Angeles band The Death of James Dean, which includes members affiliated with Start Today and GoneWithYou.

-Herndon has expressed pride in both of his children’s creative pursuits, noting the continuity of experimentation and self-expression across generations.
+He has two children, one of whom is noted rapper and producer 2hollis, the other being the vocalist for the Los Angeles based straight edge hardcore punk band Start Today.